Motor banner for tanzer 22 page

 New Tanzer 22 Motor

-I had my cell phone with me so I called information (provided by a Bell Company).
+I had my cell phone with me so I called information to get the club number. (service is provided by Bell).
 There were 2 numbers for the boat club but they REFUSED to give me both, they would only give me one.
 I explained it was an emergency, and asked to speak to her supervisor.
 He also refused to give me the 2 numbers.
 I was at this point being pushed towards other moored boats.
 Slowly because I had had a chance to get my anchor out but it was by this time quite windy and the anchor had not had enough space to bite in.
 I was also injured.
 BELL people also refused to identify themselves, fearing quite correctly that I would complain.
-I WILL NEVER IN MY LIFE USE BELL CANADA FOR ANY SERVICE WHATSOEVER.
-This is not my first bad experience with them, they misrepresented a cell phone and a plan when I needed my first Cell Phone.
-They had also been removing money monthly for my partner's account for web service that they have not provided for YEARS. ...
-OK that's it for the rant.

 Luckily for me, the number they gave me connected to a person.
-There are not many people at the club during the day and often the phone is answered by voicemail.
+There are not many people at the club during the day and often the phone is answered by voice mail.
 I got some help to get the boat back to its mooring and managed to settle myself.

 I was lucky in my bad luck!
+No real harm done.

 I get a new motor bracket